UniOfGreenwich/elee1149-coursework--steak/README.md

     - `node -v`
     - `npm -v`

-3. Navigate to the Project Folder: Use the cd command in the command prompt to navigate to the folder path "elee1149-coursework--steak/steakinc-web-app/steakinc-web-app".
+3. Navigate to the Project Folder: Use the cd command in the command prompt to navigate to the folder path `cd elee1149-coursework--steak/steakinc-web-app/steakinc-web-app`.
 4. Run the command `npm install`
 5. Run the Development Server: Execute the command `npm run dev` to start the development server.